ggammon/WMP.Alexa/README.md

 ### 1. Extend AlexaSkill

-Your skill is will be a class extending the abstract class AlexaSkill.
+Your skill will be a class extending the abstract class AlexaSkill.
 You'll need to implement, at the bare minimum, StartSession and EndSession.

     public class ExampleSkill : AlexaSkill
     {